yegor256/blog/_posts/2015/jun/2015-06-02-how-to-estimate-software-cost.md

 for $40K, and you sleep well.
 Until the moment you realize you've been fooled.
 By your own self.

+{% quote The development will take forever and will consume all your money %}

 Your concern is perfectly valid.
 You want to spend no more than $40K, and you want to get a product that will help you achieve your business goals.
 For example, you want to get into the market and acquire your first few thousand users.
 In other words,